 Finding Our Sea-Legs: Ethics, Experience and the Ocean of Stories.
 2009.
 Published by Kingston University Press.
 A book about ethics and stories.

-Introducing happiness: A Practical Guide.
-2012.
-Published by Icon / Totem Books.
+A Practical Guide to Happiness: Think Deeply and Flourish.
+Published by Icon / Totem Books in 2012 as Introducing Happiness, and reissued in a new (and far less yellow) edition in 2018.
 A brief and breezy introduction to various philosophies of happiness.